Clembs/Webpals/README.md

 This project is a social network of profiles with plenty of customization options to make each one unique, sort of a modern equivalent to MySpace, or a mix of bento.me and a blog.
 Users can set up a profile, theme it using the graphical editor, add community-built widgets, friend other users, send posts, etc.

+This doesn't aim to replace anything, just to have a fun and creative way to connect to other users.
+It's something I've wanted to make for a WHILE, so I hope you'll enjoy it <3

 ## Feature roadmap

 - [ ] Authentication (Login, Register, Logout)